microsoft/FluidFramework/docs/content/docs/data-structures/task-manager.md

         .then(() => {
           // We should remember to turn off the listener once we are done with it. taskManager.off("lost", onLost);

+          // We should call complete() if we didn't already do that at the end of executeTask(). taskManager.complete(myTaskId);
         });
     } else {
       console.log("Task completed by another client.");